 The gold standard for SIBO diagnosis is endoscopy with small bowel aspiration and culture.
 Because of the invasive nature of this procedure, assessing breath gases following a challenge drink is a widely accepted methodology to make the diagnosis.
-The American College of Gastroenterology recently collected a consensus of expert opinions to standardize breath testing, and to establish guidelines on how those results should be interpreted.
+In 2017, the American College of Gastroenterology collected a consensus of expert opinions to standardize breath testing, and to establish guidelines on how those results should be interpreted.

 In this webinar presented November 15, 2017, Dr. Christine Stubbe reviews the new SIBO guidelines and discusses the latest options in breath testing at Genova Diagnostics.

 Patients with SIBO present with a variety of symptoms.
 There are also many diseases that have a high prevalence of SIBO.
 With so many nuances, clinicians often overlook SIBO as an etiology and patients often go undiagnosed.
 Listen as Dr. Christine Stubbe outlines some of the most common signs and symptoms of SIBO, as well as predisposing risk factors, that may lead you to consider SIBO in your differential diagnosis.